 This course is held at Guye Cabin beginning at 6:00 PM Friday evening and continues through Sunday evening approximately 5:00 PM.
 Be prepared for fall unpredictable weather, as a good portion of the class will be held outdoors, come rain, snow, or shine.
 You’ll need to bring food for the weekend, including breakfasts, snacks, and lunches.
 Dinner Saturday will be provided by your friendly WRFA instructors.

 Please do not register for the class unless you can commit to attend all class sessions.

 Registration is open now and closes when all spaces are allotted.
 The class will fill very quickly.
-You must be a WAC or BoeAlps member to take the course.

 Once you have his confirmation email that you are in, you can mail the check to the WAC address below.